 With the launch of the new CompTIA A+ came many questions, so we’ve set out to answer them here.
 Keep reading to learn more about the CompTIA A+ core series (220-1101 and 220-1102), and post any additional questions in the comments to keep the conversation going.

-The new CompTIA A+ Core Series (220-1001 and 220-1002) provides a foundation for a number of different IT jobs and helps entry-level IT pros prepare for the jobs of the future.
+The CompTIA A+ core series (220-1101 and 220-1102) provides a foundation for a number of different IT jobs and helps entry-level IT pros prepare for the jobs of the future.

 CompTIA A+ continues to emphasize problem solving within a technology context.
 Employers want IT pros who can think critically and approach problems systematically to find a solution.
-Having CompTIA A+ shows employers that you have the hands-on skills and proof of your ability to solve technology problems.
+Having CompTIA A+ shows employers that you have the hands-on skills and proves your ability to solve technology problems.

 Download the exam objectives to find out everything that’s covered.

-The retail price for CompTIA A+ (220-1001 and 220-1002) is $219 per exam, and you need to pass two exams to earn your CompTIA A+ certification.
-Keep reading to learn more about bundles, which will be available soon and can save you money.
-You can also click on the ad on this page to get 10 percent off a voucher or training product.
+The retail price for CompTIA A+ (220-1101 and 220-1102) is $253 USD (as of February 1, 2024) per exam, and you need to pass two exams to earn your CompTIA A+ certification.
+Keep reading to learn more about bundles, which can save you money.

 Read about additional ways to save money on your IT certification.

 How Can I Train for CompTIA A+?